ioannis-thyris/city-autocomplete/readme.md

 Please note that on Windows systems, the WSL 2 Linux kernel must be installed in order to run Docker Desktop.
 To enable WSL 2 follow [these](https://docs.microsoft.com/en-au/windows/wsl/install-manual) instructions.

-Install your disto of choice run the command:
+Install your distro of choice run the command:

 ```
 wsl --install -d <Distro>
 ```

-For a list of the available distos run the following command:
+For a list of the available distros run the following command:

 ```
 wsl --list --online
 ```

-Make sure that your disto is running on WSL 2, before moving on.
+Make sure that your distro is running on WSL 2, before moving on.
 To check the version of WSL of your distros run:

 ```
 wsl -l -v